What Is An Americano?CLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 The rise of coffee culture is exciting for some coffee enthusiasts.
 However, it can be overwhelming for some to navigate the menus of specialty coffee shops.
 Honestly, some shops may as well write them in Greek.

-You may wonder what drink is a safe bet if you’re just arriving on this coffee scene.
+If you’re new to the different kinds of coffee beverages, you may wonder what drink will suit your tastebuds the best.
 Or perhaps you simply want to know more about the Americano than the catchy tune it’s associated with.
 That’s why we’re here.

 Read on for the full breakdown on where the Americano came from, what’s in it, what it tastes like, and its variants.

 The story goes that during World War II, American soldiers stationed in Italy weren’t exactly fond of the startlingly strong espresso that Italians tended to drink.
 Thus, in an effort to replicate their drip coffee back home, soldiers added water to the iconic Italian espresso shot.
-And so the Americano was born.
+Voila!
+The Americano was born.

 With an origin story that simple, it seems like there shouldn’t be much debate or variation for this drink.
 Right?